 LIDAR-based SLAM discussed in Section II(B), which creates a map and estimates the path traveled by the user.
 While the position of the user is estimated through LIDAR scans, Mappa Signa simultaneously measures the current WiFi signal strength of the user in their current position using a WiFi-breakout board with a modified antenna.
-As the user traverses the environment, an LCD display attached to the device advertises the current status of the handheld device in addition to the current WiFi signal strength being measured.
+As the user traverses the environment, an LCD display attached to the device advertises the current WiFi signal strength being measured.
 After recording the WiFi signal data and calculating the map and trajectory, the data is offloaded to an external PC which proceeds to generate a signal strength heatmap and determine optimal signal booster placement.
 Refer to the block diagram in Figure 1 which includes the general flow of information and connections of Mappa Signa.

 In order for Mappa Signa to be a successful product, our design must satisfy a set of system requirements shown in Table 1: Portability, Power Consumption, Battery Life, Speed, and Convenience.
 Since Mappa Signa aims to replace pre-existing computer and phone applications, the device must provide more accurate results than preceding applications while also affording portability and convenience for the user.

-Satisfying multiple system specifications required compromises and tradeoffs to our overall design.
-Regarding portability, Mappa Signa should be a relatively lightweight, handheld device weighing less than 4 pounds.
+In terms of portability, Mappa Signa is a relatively lightweight, handheld device weighing less than 4 pounds.
 The heaviest component in the device is the lithium-ion battery which provides enough power for three or more hours of runtime between charges.
 We chose the lithium-ion battery, despite its weight, because the battery is compact enough to be stored in a small device but large enough that a user could create a heatmap of an entire building complex.
-Furthermore, the user should not be expected to walk at a certain speed, therefore our design must perform acceptably for a wide range of walking paces.
-Finally, the encasement for the device must be compact and lightweight so that using the tool is convenient and benefits the user experience.
+Furthermore, the user should not be expected to walk at a certain speed therefore our design must perform acceptably for a wide range of walking paces.
 Overall, creating a portable device with enduring battery life which requires little to no user input makes Mappa Signa worthy of being considered convenient and reliable for the purpose of measuring WiFi signal strength throughout many different building structures.